European Economic Area (EEA) and nationals and their family members

 Our Team of Immigration Solicitors at Simpson Millar LLP can advise you on your rights or if you need help with your application

 or appeal.
-We can help prepare evidence and submit your application and present your appeal against removal.
+We can help prepare evidence and submit your application.
+If you have received a refusal, we can represent you on appeal.

 experienced Immigration Solicitors we understand that you might find the application procedure confusing, so we can explain